monerodocs/md/docs/cryptography/asymmetric/edwards25519.md

 !!! note
     This article is only about the underlying curve.
 Public key derivation and signing algorithm will be treated separately.

-Monero employs Ed25519 elliptic curve as a basis for its key pair generation.
+Monero employs edwards25519 elliptic curve as a basis for its key pair generation.

-However, Monero does not exactly follow EdDSA reference signature scheme.
+The curve comes from the Ed25519 signature scheme.
+While Monero takes the curve unchanged, it does not exactly follow rest of the Ed25519.

+The edwards25519 curve is [birationally equivalent to Curve25519](https://tools.ietf.org/html/rfc7748#section-4.1).

 ## Definition

-This is the standard Ed25519 curve definition, no Monero specific stuff here, except the naming convention.
+This is the standard edwards25519 curve definition, no Monero specific stuff here, except the naming convention.
 The convention comes from the CryptoNote whitepaper and is widely used in Monero literature.